dcdanko/capalyzer/README.md

 ### Getting diversity scores

-You can generate diversity metrics using this package.
+You can generate alpha diversity metrics using this package.

 Available metrics
 - shannon entropy